petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

 ---
 # Creating the Master Page Template

-Master page templates provide a way to define elements common to every page, so you can maintain and manage them without having to deploy a plugin.
+*Master page templates* provide a way to define elements common to every page, so you can maintain and manage them without having to deploy a plugin.

 You can use the same master page template across an entire site or have unique templates for each page.

-In this exercise, you are creating a master page template called Main which is used to create the pages for the site template.
+In this exercise, you are creating a master page template called "Main" which is used to create the pages for the site template.

 ## Creating and Editing the Master Page Template